Running Drill Types

 Mobility and Strength drills can be similar to those above, but are generally more strenuous and can equally well be perform prior to a circuits or weights session as before a running session.

 Here we will treat plyometrics as falling under this category.
 It is perfectly reasonable for these to be a session on their own.
 They are also important in the improvement of co-ordination.
+Read more about Mobility and Strength drills.

 Event specific drills are, by their very nature, designed to replicate all or part of the action that will be needed for competing in the desired event.
 The most obvious version of these as far as runners would be concerned are hurdle drills, although, equally these can be performed for flat runners as well.

 A major part of the performance of this sort of drill is to educate your motor neuron system into performing actions that you wish to do with ease.
 Technically correct repeated performance of these drills will enable better technical running within track sessions and races.
+Read more about Event Specific drills.